Effect-TS/platform/docs/platform-node/index.ts.md

 ## From "@effect/platform-node/Command"

-Re-exports all named exports from the "@effect/platform-node/Command" module as "Command".
+Re-exports all named exports from the "@effect/platform-node/Command" module as `Command`.

 **Signature**